 Craft and Structure

-Determine the meaning of general academic and words and phrases as they are used in a text, including vocabulary specific to domains related to history/social studies.
+Determine the meaning of general academic vocabulary and words and phrases as they are used in a text, including vocabulary specific to domains related to history/social studies.

 Describe the overall structure of how a text presents information (e.g., chronological, compare/contrast, problem/solution, cause effect), including how written texts incorporate features such as headings.